advy99/dotfiles/README.md

 # bin folder

-The `bin` folder is a folder with two simple scripts and a txt file:
+The `bin` folder is a folder with three simple scripts and two txt file:

 - `deploy.sh`: Deploy the dotfiles in this repo to the system.
 - `pull.sh`: Pull the dotfiles of the system in this repo.
+- `install.sh` : Install packages from packages.txt.
 - `tracked_files.txt` : Files to deploy or pull.
+- `packages.txt` : Packages to install.

 IMPORTANT: The script support both files or directories, but only will respect the full path of the dotfile if the path starts with "~/".